The depression test below is for you, the teenager, to self-assess your symptoms of depression.

 If you get depressed, this is the best moment to begin to practice the art of trusting yourself unconditionally.

-We give depressed teenagers trust if we allow them to check their feelings themselves.
+We give depressed teenagers trust when we allow them to check their feelings themselves.

-It could also be that our teenager doesn’t feel up to talk about their feelings even with their parents.
+It could also be that a teenager doesn’t want to talk about their feelings even with their parents.
 It’s better to respect this need for privacy.

 If you are depressed, you could feel negatively judged even if who you are talking with has no intention to judge you.